China sanctions seven top Taiwanese officials after 2nd US Congressional delegation's visit to Taipei | Law-Order

 The five-member delegation is visiting the self-governing island to ''reaffirm the United States support for Taiwan'' and ''will encourage stability and peace across the Taiwan Strait,'' a spokesperson for Markey said in a statement.

+“Looking down the road, we will probably see a chain reaction: the United States will speed up arms sales and expand training and personnel exchanges to turn Taiwan into a “porcupine”; a more confident and capable China will then respond more forcefully,” he said.

+“As a result, Taiwan’s room to maneuver will shrink further.
+It is hard to tell where the endgame is, but two things are sure: Taiwan cannot move away and time is on the side of mainland China,” Zhou added.

-Senior Colonel Shi Yi, the spokesperson for the Eastern Theater Command of the Chinese People's Liberation Army (PLA), said that his Command has organised joint combat-readiness security patrol and combat training exercises involving troops of multiple services and arms in waters and airspace around Taiwan Island on Monday.
+On Monday the PLA’s Eastern Theatre Command, said that it has organised joint combat-readiness security patrol and combat training exercises involving troops of multiple services and arms in waters and airspace around Taiwan Island on Monday.

-According to Shi, this is a solemn deterrent to the United States and the Taiwan authorities, which have repeatedly played political tricks and undermined peace and stability in the Taiwan Straits, a PLA press release said.
+According to the PLA statement this is a solemn deterrent to the United States and the Taiwan authorities, which have repeatedly played political tricks and undermined peace and stability in the Taiwan Straits, a PLA press release said.

 The troops' Command will take ''all necessary measures to firmly safeguard China's national sovereignty and the peace and stability in the Taiwan Straits,'' it said.